BadFactor/THREADENGINE/README.md

 - Specs
 - Dyon
-- "rPlant", node based programming, like Blueprint in Unreal 4 or Schematyc in CryEngine 5!
+- "rPlant", node based programming,
+ - like Blueprint in Unreal 4 or Schematyc in CryEngine 5!
-  "rPlant" is not the official Name!
+ - rPlant, is not the official Name!
 - AnimaCap, Motion capturing tool for ms kinect!
 - Vulkan API
 - Qt 5.x
 - Fluid Design from this github repository
+- OpenXR™
+- OpenCL™
+- SYCL™ 2.2
+- OpenVG™

 ## OS Supports